Deer Creek Station

 Location: Elkton, SD

-Located in Brookings County near Elkton, SD, Deer Creek Station is a 300-net megawatt capacity combined-cycle power plant.
+Located in Brookings County near Elkton, South Dakota, Deer Creek Station is a combined-cycle power plant.
 The $405-million Deer Creek Station began commercial operation in 2012.
 There are 28 full-time employees at the plant.

 Deer Creek is connected to the electric grid by less than one mile of new 345-kilovolt transmission line.
 The plant features two turbine-generator sets: one turbine fired by natural gas; the other is driven by steam.
 Both of the turbines are connected to generators.